Wayne Brady involved in car crash and alleged altercation

-LOS ANGELES (KTLA) — Television host and comedian Wayne Brady was involved in a two-car crash in the Los Angeles area, police said, and reports are emerging that he may have gotten into an altercation with the other driver.
+LOS ANGELES, Calif.
+(KTLA) — Television host and comedian Wayne Brady was involved in a two-car crash in the Los Angeles area, police said, and reports are emerging that he may have gotten into an altercation with the other driver.

 According to the Los Angeles County Sheriff’s Department, Brady was one of two parties involved in the collision around 7:30 p.m.
 Sunday on Pacific Coast Highway in Malibu.